Circuitscape/Omniscape.jl/docs/src/index.md

 A formal paper detailing Omniscape.jl is forthcoming, but until it is published, please use something like the following to cite Omniscape.jl if you use it in your work:
 > Landau, VA 2020.
 Omniscape.jl: An efficient and scalable implementation of the Omniscape algorithm in the Julia scientific computing language, vX.Y.Z, URL: https://github.com/Circuitscape/Omniscape.jl, DOI: 10.5281/zenodo.3955123.

-Note that the DOI listed here is stale by one version release (docs are written prior to the new DOI being issued).
+Note that the DOI listed here is stale (docs are written prior to the new DOI being issued).
 You can go to https://zenodo.org/ and search for Omniscape to ensure you use the correct DOI.

 Here's a bibtex entry:
 ```